jafzain/Profile_Jafer_Sadiq/README.md

 • Accounts Payable & Utility Bills Management: Proficient in invoice validation, reconciliation, and timely settlement of vendor and utility payments.

-• Reporting & Reconciliation: Skilled in preparing sales and aging reports, reconciling accounts, and assisting with month-end and year-end closings.
+• Reporting & Reconciliation: Skilled in preparing sales and ageing reports, reconciling accounts, and assisting with month-end and year-end closings.
 ## Contact Details
 <table>
   <tbody>